 Make sure that you eat something so that you won’t be hungry while doing our shoot.
 A good idea would be bringing nutrition bars or a lite snack to keep your energy up.

-I don’t mind you bringing one friend or escort but I ask if they lounge in the main room adjacent to the studio.
+I don’t mind you bringing one friend or escort but I ask if they lounge in the main room next to the studio.
+There, they will be able to see and hear us.
 It’s important to not bring a guest that could damper your mood or be a distraction from our time shooting.

 Sign a release.
 A lot of models/clients go into shoots without knowing their rights, the photographer’s rights, or other applicable laws.
 The Digital Millennium Copyright Act (DMCA) grants the creator of an image the full rights to it — however, as the model, you often need to grant permission for the photographer to profit from your likeness.
 Our shoot requires a model release form/shooting agreement which grants me the photographer the right to distribute, display, and/or sell images containing to your likeness, and usually will also grant you, the model the right to use the images in your portfolio.
-The model does NOT have the right to sell or license the images.
+The release form must be signed by a parent or guardian if you are under the age of 18.
+The model does NOT have the right to sell or license the work.